Effective Date: August 18th, 2020

 13.1 When we refer in these Terms to “in writing”, this will include email.

 13.2 If you are a consumer:

-- to cancel a Contract in accordance with your legal right to do so as set out in clause 7.1, please contact us at https://www.cambridgeaudio.com/order-query You may wish to keep a copy of your cancellation notification for your own records.
-Your cancellation is effective from the date you contatced us;
+- to cancel a Contract in accordance with your legal right to do so as set out in clause 7.1, please contact us at https://www.cambridgeaudio.com/support-query You may wish to keep a copy of your cancellation notification for your own records.
+Your cancellation is effective from the date that you contacted us.

 13.3 If we have to contact you or give you notice in writing, we will do so by email.